-The first two speakers -who co-authored the paper- will present the methods used in these two evaluations and the main lessons learnt; they will furthermore discuss the possible use of geospatial evidence in evaluating interventions in other contexts.
+The first two speakers -who co-authored the paper- presented the methods used in these two evaluations and the main lessons learnt; they furthermore discussed the possible use of geospatial evidence in evaluating interventions in other contexts.

-The third speaker will present the full, free and open data policy that Copernicus has adopted for its satellite data and service products.
+The third speaker presented the full, free and open data policy that Copernicus has adopted for its satellite data and service products.